You Should Write A Book

 Heck no. There’s no charge at all.
 I’d be glad to chat about a project or an assignment.
 Call me at 585-434-7067.
 Or email me via the contact page on this web site.

-One caveat: if I don’t pick up, leave a message.
+One caveat: if I don’t pick up at once, leave a message.
 At times I am just plain bombarded with calls and email.
 I’ve also learned from experience that the only way to actually get some work done is to go off the grid and concentrate on the job and only on the job till it’s finished.
 Leave a message.
 I’ll get back to you ASAP, I promise.

 What’s Your Background?